ChuckHill2/VideoLibrarian/Readme.md

-# A Movie Guide for All Your Movies
+# A Movie Organizer for All Your Movies

 This is a standalone Windows app that will automatically download information for all the movies in your movie folders and present it to you in a searchable fashion